 It is tremendously important to treat and prevent chronic back pain, especially lower back pain.
 IF left untreated, it can lead to other neurological disorders and stroke.
 Treating just the inflammation around the spinal cord and do wonders for the quality of life.

-There are a lot of lower back pain prevention techniques you can use to keep your lower back healthy.
+There are a lot of back pain prevention techniques you can use to keep your lower back healthy.
 These include:

 - using proper lifting techniques